wkandek/kubernetes-dev-cluster/Readme.md

 Create a simple automated Kubernetes multi-node VM cluster installation for those wanting to get familiar with container orchestration and developing/deploying containerized applications from a local desktop or laptop system.

-With minimum knowledge of basic system administration skills with MacOS, Linux or Windows and this project, it will simplify building a working Kubernetes Development Cluster so the focus can remain on building applications rather than infrastructure.
+This project can be run on MacOS, Linux or Windows.
+Basic system administration skills with Linux are required for this project.
+Users will likely need local adminstrative privileges to install the required software packages on the local machine where the VM Cluster is to be deployed.

 ### Table of Contents